jmorgadov/makepy/README.md

 # MakePy

 MakePy is a tool to generate a very simple makefile for your C projects.
-It scan all your C files in a specific path and analyce the dependencies between they.
-The it uses this information to generate a correct compilation order.
+It scan all your C files in a specific path (recursively) and analyze the dependencies between they.
+Then it uses this information to generate a correct compilation order.

 ## Instalation